 Hi!
 My name is Katy, I’m 29 years old and work full time for a sports event merchandise and triathlon company in Surrey.

 I’ve been taking part in triathlon since my first taste of the sport in 2013.
-I started this blog in 2015 when I was training for Ironman Copenhagen, my first 140.6… I started it as a way of keeping track of training as a sort of ‘diary’ but it quickly became much more than that, it’s been really therapeutic to document my first Ironman journey, so much so that I also used it to document my second Ironman journey towards Ironman Zurich in 2016, and plan to continue as I tackle the third round of training for Ironman Frankfurt in July 2017.
+I started this blog in 2015 when I was training for Ironman Copenhagen, my first 140.6… I started it as a way of keeping track of training as a sort of ‘diary’ but it quickly became much more than that, it’s been really therapeutic to document my first Ironman journey, so much so that I also used it to document my second Ironman journey towards Ironman Zurich in 2016, and again during the third round of training for Ironman Frankfurt in July 2017.

 A runner/ swimmer by background, I stumbled across triathlon without really meaning to following a few chance encounters with some friendly BRAT club triathletes while living up in Birmingham.
 Needless to say, after completing 6 triathlons in my first season, and qualifying for GB age group at the European champs I was hooked!

 I am a self-confessed sugar addict, so along with training I am trying out numerous recipes and methods to try and rid myself of the evils of added sugar!

 I’m also lucky enough to have not one but three autoimmune conditions… I was diagnosed with Coeliac disease in 2010, which came as a bit of a shock as I had to totally adjust my diet to make it gluten free!
 I’d say that was probably when my interest in healthier eating began, although I tended to swap the normal versions of foods for the gluten free version which isn’t always the healthiest thing!
 Nowadays rather than buying cakes (that are no doubt loaded with sugar) I tend to make my own, and recently have started cutting down the amount of sugar I’m putting in my bakes, much to my Bf’s delight!
 Haha.